Kodeclik Logo

 How to bold text in Python

 When working with text in Python, you might want to emphasize certain words or phrases to make them stand out.
 One way to achieve this effect is by printing bold text.
-While Python doesn't have built-in support for formatting text in this way, you can use control characters to accomplish the task.
-In this blog post, we'll explore how to print bold text in Python using control characters.
+While Python doesn't have built-in support for formatting text in this way, you can use control characters or specialized libraries to accomplish the task.
+In this blog post, we'll explore how to print bold text in Python using these approaches.

 To make text bold, we'll use the ANSI escape code for bold text, which is \033[1m.
 This code tells the terminal to switch to bold text mode.
 To turn off bold text, you can use the ANSI escape code \033[0m.